buildpacks/rfcs/text/0000-pack-publish-buildpack.md

 There are four mechanisms for publishing a buildpack:
 * Default, which opens a Github Issue in a browser
 * Headless, which uses an API token to POST the buildpack to a specified endpoint
-* Native, which commits directly to the local Git repository for the index and makes a Git push to the origin
+* Direct, which commits directly to the local Git repository for the index and makes a Git push to the origin
 * Yank, which removes a buildpack from the registry

 ## Default: `pack publish-buildpack <url>`

 This command will ONLY work against the official `buildpacks.io` registry index.
 If the default registry is set otherwise, the command will prompt with instructions for publishing to a non-official registry.
+If the `--force` option is passed, it will attempt to open an issue anyways.

 Arguments: